Let’s dispel some of the myths around lantern roofs that installers won’t always tell you.

 Our lantern roof systems are one of the best around.
-There are a range of colour options such as white or anthracite grey for a sophisticated finish.
-Available in both uPVC or aluminium, you can choose one that’s right for your home to match your home’s windows.
-You can even choose an aluminium frame with interior uPVC cladding if that’s what you prefer.
+There is a range of colour options such as pure white (RAL 9010) or anthracite grey (RAL 7016) for a sophisticated finish.
+Available in both uPVC or aluminium, you can choose one that’s right for your home to match your home’s windows and doors.
 With unobtrusive sightlines, a lantern roof can be a beautiful addition to your home.

 Couldn’t I just get a skylight?

 A skylight is a single-window pane installed into a roof.
 While they still allow in light and air, they aren’t as effective as a lantern roof in filling a room with natural light.